THGLab/IDPForge/README.md

 Optional: `pip install flash-attn==2.3` to speed up attention calculation.

 ### Using Docker
 It can also be built as a docker container using either of the included dockerfiles (Blackwell or Hopper).
 Blackwell runs on CUDA12.8 and Hopper runs on CUDA12.1.
-To build it, run the following command from the root of this repository:
+To build the image, run the following command from the root of this repository:
 ```bash
 docker build -f dockerfiles/Dockerfile_[Blackwell/Hopper] -t idpforge:latest .
 ```